-Plant hormones, also know and plant growth regulator or PGRs, are signal molecules produced within the plant at extremely low concentrations.
-Plant hormones regulate cellular processes and growth of the plant in various ways.
+Plant hormones, also know and plant growth regulators or PGRs, are signal molecules produced within the plant at extremely low concentrations.
+Plant hormones regulate cellular processes and the growth of the plant in various ways.
 In tissue culture, plant hormones are added to the media to promote a certain type of growth (division, root formation, etc.) depending on what is desired by the propagator at the time.

 How do I sterilize seeds?

 Most species of carnivorous plant seeds are relatively easily sterilized.
-For first time tissue culturers, I would definitely recommend starting with seeds as explants can be very difficult to properly sterilize.
+For first-time tissue culturers, I would definitely recommend starting with seeds as explants can be very difficult to properly sterilize.
 One can hone their tissue culture skills with seeds and then move onto explants when they have a good sterile technique.

-I’ve used the same procedure for Dionaea, Drosera, Darlingtonia, Cephalotus and Sarracenia seeds and it works really well.
+I’ve used the same procedure for Dionaea, Drosera, Darlingtonia, Cephalotus, and Sarracenia seeds and it works really well.

 - Quick dip in 91% ethanol alcohol.